lorenzmiranda05/FileSystemBuilderUploader/README.md

 <br />

 **FSBuilderUploaderExe Features**
-1. Must be able to open the PlatformIoProject/platformio.ini file.
+* [x] Must be able to run the build file system command inside the PlatformIoProject folder.

-1. Must be able to display the PlatformIoProject/platformio.ini file.
+* [x] Must be able to run the upload file system command inside the PlatformIoProject folder.
-1. Must be able to edit the PlatformIoProject/platformio.ini file.
+* [ ] Must be able to open the PlatformIoProject/platformio.ini file.
-1. Must be able to save the PlatformIoProject/platformio.ini file.
+* [ ] Must be able to display the PlatformIoProject/platformio.ini file.
-1. Must be able to open the PlatformIoProject/data/config.json file.
+* [ ] Must be able to edit the PlatformIoProject/platformio.ini file.
-1. Must be able to display the PlatformIoProject/data/config.json file.
+* [ ] Must be able to save the PlatformIoProject/platformio.ini file.
-1. Must be able to edit the PlatformIoProject/data/config.json file.
+* [ ] Must be able to open the PlatformIoProject/data/config.json file.
-1. Must be able to save the PlatformIoProject/data/config.json file.
+* [ ] Must be able to display the PlatformIoProject/data/config.json file.
-1. Must be able to run the build file system command inside the PlatformIoProject folder.
+* [ ] Must be able to edit the PlatformIoProject/data/config.json file.
-1. Must be able to run the upload file system command inside the PlatformIoProject folder.
+* [ ] Must be able to save the PlatformIoProject/data/config.json file.

 ---
 <br />